NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

   - Set the secrets using the GitHub UI:

-    You can set the secrets through the GitHub UI (make sure to create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first).
-    Set these secrets:
+    Set the following `secrets <https://docs.github.com/en/rest/reference/actions#secrets>`_ to an `environment <https://docs.github.com/en/actions/reference/environments#creating-an-environment>`_ called ``production`` in your fork of the nRF Asset Tracker for AWS:

     - ``AWS_REGION``
     - ``AWS_ACCESS_KEY_ID``
     - ``AWS_SECRET_ACCESS_KEY``
     - ``WEBAPP_STACK_NAME``

-  - Alternatively, set the secrets using the `GitHub CLI <https://cli.github.com/>`_ (before this, create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository):
+  - Alternatively, set the secrets using the `GitHub CLI <https://cli.github.com/>`_:

-    Alternatively, you can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above (make sure to create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first):
+    You can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above (make sure to create the ``production`` `deployment environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first):

     .. code-block:: bash